cookievu/webpack-starter-kit/README.md

 # webpack-starter-kit
-A webpack starter kit respository for frontend developer
+A webpack starter kit repository for frontend developer